-- a full set of AB interaction terms.
+- a full set of AB interaction terms;

-- a Y marginal term
+- a Y marginal term;

-- every term in the logit model
+- every term in the ERG model;

-- every term in the logit model crossed by Y
+- every term in the ERG model crossed by Y.

-The AB interaction terms in the ULL ensure that the cells in the $t{ab+}$ marginal matrix are fit exactly.
+The AB interaction terms in the ULL ensure that the cells in the t{ab+} marginal matrix are fit exactly.
 These establish the population size, marginal attribute composition, and the number of dyads (not ties) among attribute groups.
-Any equivalent ULL must have this [AB] term in the model, because population size and composition are exogenous to the ERGM.
+Any equivalent ULL must have this [AB] term in the model, because population size and composition are exogenous to the ERG model.